UNiXMIT/UNiXSF/README.md

 ## Configuration

-The extension can be configured via the extensions options page:
+The extension can be configured via the extension options page:

 Click on detail button of the extension, then click 'Extension Options'.
 A new tab will open with the options page.